 Close to 4,000 tweets were sent over the Summit weekends about the Education Conversation, and the hashtag #EdConvo18 was trending on Twitter.
 Participants shared highlights and conversation content, and people who weren’t at the events could follow the hashtags and get involved.

-There have been more than 16,000 responses to the online public survey.
+There were more than 16,000 responses to the online public survey which ran until 31 October 2018.

 We have done an initial report on the main themes from the first 11,000 responses received.